wootguy/AntiStall/README.md

 The default timer and time bonuses are probably too high to be effective against stallers.
 Stallers shouldn't have the freedom to make a little progress and then do nothing for a full minute, but there should be enough time to get through cutscene sections like hl_c13_a4.
 I think 90 max excitement is probably the sweet spot, but that needs lots more testing.

 # CVars
 `as_command antistall.maxExcitement 120` sets the excitement limit.
-The exciement meter decreases by 1 each second when no progress is made.
+The excitement meter decreases by 1 each second when no progress is made.

 # Commands
 `.boring` Enables debug mode.
 The excitement meter is shown at all times and messages are shown in the notifcation area whenever progress is made.